 I strongly believe that until the privileged members of the human race connect in a personal way to those in the world who toil under the burden of making that privilege possible; until we can call those who suffer by their first names and recognize them by the sound of their voice, until it’s personal, then we will never have a reason to stop the heinous spread of global poverty.
 When it becomes personal, something shifts.
 I’m not sure how that change could occur under any other circumstances, than to be here, or somewhere like here, in person.

 Be clear: Real change doesn’t come from volunteering.
 It doesn’t really get to the root of the problem.
 It might stave off the results of poverty for a moment, but it doesn’t solve poverty.
 It puts on a bandage, that’s it.
 It doesn’t mean we should stop putting on bandages, but real change will happen for people living in poverty when the change happens at the spot where poverty is being created.
 And that place is waaaaaay upstream from here.
-The machine that is churning out the human misery is going to have to grind to a halt.
+The machine that fosters systems of oppression is going to have to grind to a halt.

 How do we do that?
-I don’t pretend to know.
+I wish there was a simple answer.

 I do know that running around teaching English, vaccinating children, drilling water wells, giving someone who has never had more than $10 in their hand a $1,500 loan to buy a cow; all of these are bandaids on the manifestations of a disease that was conceived deep inside the constructs of global power.
 The genesis of it is completely out of our vision when we’re standing in a patch of dirt with a young woman who has a 4% chance of finishing high school and a father with PTSD from a war that our country helped to start.